 Lhasa Overview

-- In addition to being the highest city in the world, Lhasa has marvelous natural scenery and a beautiful unspoiled landscape.
+In addition to being the highest city in the world, Lhasa has marvelous natural scenery and a beautiful unspoiled landscape.
 Norbulingka, the former summer palace for Dalai Lamas, is now a park open to the public.
-Yangpachen, 87 kilometers (54 miles) north of Lhasa, is renowned for its rich source of hot springs.
-Rightly described as 'The Last Pure Land of the World and the Extant Paradise', Tibet and Lhasa wait for people from all over the world to discover and experience the pure beauty of the land.
+Yangpachen, 87 kilometers (54 miles) north of the city, is renowned for its rich source of hot springs.

 Hi,